 For the cluster size, Actian uses Avalanche Units (AU) to specify the size of your warehouse.
 AUs are a representation of the cluster’s size, so 2AUs would be a small cluster, and 4AUs would be a larger cluster.
 Actian Avalanche offers up to 128AU clusters.
 AU size of the cluster is not directly linked to the data storage size; your data storage will scale independently of the compute for the cluster.
 If you are using a trial, Actian recommends using a 2AU cluster to get started, as larger clusters have higher costs.
 Since the free trial is associated with a specified amount of credits, a 2AU cluster will provide the maximum amount of time for you to work with Avalanche.

-For the IP address field, if you will be connecting to the cluster from your current location, you can click the Whitelist Application IP(s) field, and a small box will pop up that states Use my IP – if you select that box, your IP will auto-populate into the IP address field.
-The IP address that needs to be whitelisted is the IP address that you will be using to connect to the Avalanche cluster via ODBC, JDBC, or .Net applications.
+For the IP address field, if you will be connecting to the cluster from your current location, you can click the Allow List Application IP(s) field, and a small box will pop up that states Use my IP – if you select that box, your IP will auto-populate into the IP address field.
+The IP address that needs to be added on the Allow List is the IP address that you will be using to connect to the Avalanche cluster via ODBC, JDBC, or .Net applications.

 Once you are done with filling in the fields, click on the Create Cluster button.
 You will then be taken to the main dashboard and see the status of your cluster as Creating.